kachow6/laravelExample/README.md

 2. We need to download Apache web server to create our local PHP web server.
 Use this tutorial: https://www.sitepoint.com/how-to-install-apache-on-windows/

+    **Note1:** Start at step 2 for the Apache tutorial.

-    **Note1:** The file lines are different for the latest Apache version (2.4.34) but just use a search command to file the right config lines.
+    **Note2:** The file lines are different for the latest Apache version (2.4.34) but just use a search command to file the right config lines.
 The most important thing here is defining your ROOT path correctly in conf/ini files and in your path env variable.

-    **Note2:** To start/stop your Apache server, run the httpd -k start/stop command from your
+    **Note3:** To start/stop your Apache server, run the httpd -k start/stop command from your
     \Apache24\bin folder.
 This should be the same directory you ran your install command.

     If this tutorial is done correctly, you should see a "Apache is working!" message on